College Peer Mentors

-Join us this fall semester as we work to accomplish our writing goals together.
-We will leverage peer accountability to help provide you the space to work on projects, manuscripts, curriculum, dissertations, etc. Additionally, Smile and Write is a way to connect with your peers during a time of increased remoteness.
+Join us this winter term as we work to accomplish our writing goals together.
+We will leverage peer accountability to help provide you the space to work on projects, manuscripts, curriculum, etc. Additionally, Smile and Write is a way to connect with your peers.
 Putting these dates on your calendar and having the peer accountability is a way to carve out time for you and your career progression.

 Smile and Write format:

-- Register ahead of time and you will be sent a zoom link to use for the session.
+- Register ahead of time using the link highlighted below.
+Upon registration, you will be sent a zoom link to use for the session.

 - Once you have logged in, we ask that your video be turned on.
 Doing this helps to assure accountability and can keep us from distraction.

-- At the end of each session we will take a brief bit of time to share progress and discuss goals for the next week.
+- At the start of each session, we state our goals that we want to accomplish.
+At the end of each session we take a brief bit of time to share progress made towards those goals.

 Professional development programs

-The Office of the Senior Vice President and Provost organizes a series of professional development workshops annually on time management, wellness, mentoring graduate students, and other topics.
+The Office of the Senior Vice President and Provost organizes a series of professional development workshops annually on a variety of topics.
 A special program on promotion and tenure includes a presentation on university policies, and small group discussions with senior colleagues and department chairs.
 Additional workshops on documenting and boosting research visibility/impact are offered in collaboration with the University Library.

 Virtual mentoring through the National Center for Faculty Development and Diversity (NCFDD)

 Virtual mentoring is provided through Iowa State’s institutional membership in the National Center for Faculty Development and Diversity (NCFDD).
 Resources include weekly “Monday Motivator” emails and monthly teleworkshops.
-Activate your sub-membership.
+Activate your sub-membership (PDF, 376KB).